felicson/conflugo/README.md

-CONFLUGO: help to synchronize repository documentation with confluence
+CONFLUGO: help to synchronize repository documentation with Atlassian confluence
 ---

 To build tool with credentials use the following arguments.